 phpMyAdmin + Lighttpd in Gentoo

-Usually installing software in Gentoo is a piece of cake.
-Just emerge what you want and (with the right USE flags) and everything will be ready for you.
-However, as today I’ve found out today, installing phpMyAdmin with Lighttpd isn’t trivial as it should be.
+Usually, installing software in Gentoo is a piece of cake.
+Just emerge what you want, and with the right USE flags, everything will be ready for you.
+However, as I’ve found out today, installing phpMyAdmin with Lighttpd isn’t as trivial as it should be.

 In this post I’ll try to walk you through the necessary steps to install phpMyAdmin with Lighttpd in Gentoo.